 - non-profit organizations

 Businesses cannot receive grant awards greater than the net financial loss the business experienced due to the COVID-19 pandemic from March 26, 2020 to the date of application.

-To determine how much money you can ask for, you will need to identify your financial need that has not already been met by other public or private funding sources like the Paycheck Protection Program, US Small Business Administration loans, or private insurance.
+To determine how much money you can ask for, you will need to identify your financial need that has not already been met by other public or private funding sources like the Paycheck Protection Program and/or US Small Business Administration loans.

 Eligible expenses include: